robyncrummerolson/hello-world/README.md

 # hello-world
-This is my short description.
+This is my very short description.

 Hi.
 I am changing this thing.
 I just heard about burrito bread the other day.
 I hope it exists.
+I'm making some more changes.
+Still hoping for burrito bread.

 Sincerely,
-Robyn
+Robyn Crummer-Olson